 Yes ladies, I know what you’re thinking, who is that muscular, sweaty, handsome devil in the picture?
 Yes it’s me so please can you control your hormones,

-I’m single and available!
-(Not anymore!)
+I’m single and available! 😆 I’m no longer single or available (so yes this all works!)
 I’ll explain later why I put this particular picture up but for now I just want to ask you a couple of simple questions.

 To the guys and gals – are you single?
 If so do you realise how good you have it?
 Or are you feeling miserable and do you often spend time fantasizing about having a partner just like your friends or the couples you see on the street?
 Do you waste the precious moments of your single life worrying about being left on the shelf?
 Flirting is good for the soul so if you’ve been single for a long time then this is just the article for you!